Collingswood is where you want to locate your business!

 Welcome to Collingswood, a town where transformation is measured in weeks, not years.
 You’ll find a hip, cultural feel where trendy shopping and dining mix with historical architecture and community spirit.
 The energy of the town and its revitalization has drawn people from all walks of life and businesses of every kind.
-There’s an old-fashioned charm and urban flavor that is fast becoming uniquely Collingswood.
+Old-fashioned charm and urban flavor meet to make Collingswood a unique and wonderful place to open a business.

-Collingswood has become one of the best dining and shopping areas in Southern New Jersey.
-From the New York Times to the Philadelphia Inquirer and almost every regional magazine in print, the attention has been overwhelming.
+Collingswood is one of the best dining and shopping areas in the Delaware Valley.
+From the New York Times to the Philadelphia Inquirer and regional magazines, our reputation as a premier shopping and dining location is unmistakable.

 As small town shopping experiences become increasingly desirable among consumers, the town has more than kept pace.
 In the past 5 years alone, more than 50 businesses have setup shop in Collingswood’s business districts.

 There’s no doubt, Collingswood has also become South Jersey’s restaurant row.
-No where else will you find such varied cuisine served in stunning, renovated historic buildings that have restored the splendor of Haddon Avenue.
-The chefs at our award-winning restaurants continue to put the town on the list of gourmet afficianadoes from the city to the suburbs.
+Nowhere else will you find such varied cuisine served in stunning, renovated historic buildings that make up our business districts.
+The chefs at our award-winning restaurants continue to put the town on the list of gourmet aficionados from the city to the suburbs.

 Collingswood is known for its sense of community, especially when it comes to business.
 Every merchant is a partner working to build a town that has something for everyone.
 Whether you’re a start-up venture or looking to open your next location, there are services, skilled professionals and volunteers to help every step of the way.
 Come see why Collingswood has truly become the place to be.

-One of the most exciting aspects of a town being re-invented is the incredible business opportunities.
+One of the most exciting aspects of a town that is constantly being reinvented is the incredible business opportunities.
 Positive word of mouth and media coverage have solidified the town’s reputation as a place filled with opportunities for a wide variety of businesses.
-Strong downtown development projects like the LumberYard Condominums, a shopping plaza and a State Transit Village designation continue to make Collingswood a shopping destination.
+Strong downtown development projects like the LumberYard Condominiums, a shopping plaza and a State Transit Village designation continue to make Collingswood a shopping destination.

 Nestled between the Benjamin Franklin and Walt Whitman Bridges and less than six miles from Center City Philadelphia, Collingswood is one of the most convenient towns in southern New Jersey.
-State Routes 130 and 30 run directly into Collingswood and 295 is a quick trip to Haddon Avenue (Camden County Route 541), the main street in town.
-No matter where you are, you are close to Collingswood-perfect for day trips, an evening out or a weekend getaway.
+Visitors flock to Collingswood via highways and public transportation.
+State Routes 130 and 30 run directly through Collingswood and 295 is just a 10-minute drive away.
+No matter where your customers are in the region, they are close to Collingswood for day trips, an evening out or a weekend getaway.

 From North Jersey and New York City.
 Take the NJ Turnpike south to Exit 4 towards Camden/Philadelphia.
 Merge onto NJ Rt.
 73 North.
 Merge onto I-295 South and take Exit 34B Cherry Hill/Camden and follow ramp onto NJ Rt.
 70 West.
 Merge onto Cuthbert Blvd/CR-636 South toward Collingswood/Oaklyn.
 Turn right onto Haddon Ave./CR-561.